port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

   </TabItem>
   <TabItem value="jenkins" label="Jenkins">
-This pipeline will run the Terraform integration once and then exit, this is useful for **scheduled** ingestion of data.
+This pipeline will run the Terraform  cloud integration once and then exit, this is useful for **scheduled** ingestion of data.

 :::tip
 Your Jenkins agent should be able to run docker commands.